thebader9/RMLGROUP2/README.md

 | Black vs White   | 0.808 |
 | Females vs Males   | 0.958 |

-* The best AUC achieved was 0.7806, while the remediated EBM retrained with AUC also had a value of 0.7806.
-Additionally, there was an AIR (Adverse Impact Ratio) above 0.8, specifically 0.8083.
+* The best AUC achieved was 0.7806, after remediation and the AIR (Adverse Impact Ratio) for the 'black' got better at 0.808 from 0.741 recorded in basic assesment.